-A coaching culture is the set of organizational conventions, values, practices, methodology, and processes.
+A coaching culture is the set of organizational conventions, values, practices, methodology, and processes available to workers.
 According to recent studies, 87% of employees are disengaged.
-Staffs are disillusioned by thinking the companies are preparing them for future roles.
-The reality kicks in when there is an actual skills gap for career advancement.
+Staff are disillusioned by thinking the companies are preparing them for future roles.
+Reality kicks in when there is an actual skills gap for career advancement.

 “The use of coaching skills in the workplace is increasingly the norm for managers and leaders who can positively affect their workforce by using skills they have learned from various coaching sessions.”

 ~ Magdalena Mook, CEO and executive director of the International Coach Federation.